thoughtbot/stylelint-config/README.md

 ## License

-thoughtbot stylelint Config is copyright (c) 2020 Tyson Gach and thoughtbot, inc. It is free software, and may be redistributed under the terms specified in the [LICENSE] file.
+thoughtbot stylelint Config is copyright (c) 2020 thoughtbot, inc. It is free software, and may be redistributed under the terms specified in the [LICENSE] file.